nas4152/simulation/Report.md

 First, row means were calculated for the generated matrix to generate means of 40 samples each and stored as samplemeans.
-The plot is a histogram of these means, with a vertical line indicating the average of the mean, rounded to 3 decimal places(4.975), with an overlayed density curve.
+The plot is a histogram of these means, with a vertical line indicating the average of the mean, rounded to 3 decimal places(5.019), with an overlayed density curve.
 Theoretically the mean of exponential data would be 1/rate, in this case 5.
-The difference between the sample mean (for means of 40 over 1000 simulations) and the theoretical mean is -0.025.
+The difference between the sample mean (for means of 40 over 1000 simulations) and the theoretical mean is 0.019.

-###Sample Variance versus Theoretical Variance
+##Sample Variance versus Theoretical Variance

 ```r